brightspot/react-examples/ssg-with-webhooks/README.md

 }
 ```

-Lastly, the page uses the props to render out the component.
+Lastly, the page uses the props to render the component.

 ```ts
 const Content: NextPage<Props> = ({ blogPost }) => {